Algorithmic Recourse in the Wild: Understanding the Impact of Data and Model Shifts: Abstract

+\hideh{The abstract paragraph should be indented \nicefrac{1}{2}~inch (3~picas) on both the left- and right-hand margins.
+Use 10~point type, with a vertical spacing (leading) of 11~points.
+The word \textbf{Abstract} must be centered, bold, and in point size 12.
+Two line spaces precede the abstract.
+The abstract must be limited to one paragraph.}

-\hideh{ CAMERA READY?
-As predictive models are being increasingly deployed to make a variety of consequential decisions ranging from hiring decisions to loan approvals, there is growing emphasis on designing algorithms that can provide reliable recourses to affected individuals.
-In this work, we assess the robustness and reliability of algorithmic recourses through the lens of distribution shifts, investigating whether algorithmic recourses generated by state-of-the-art algorithms are robust to these changes.
-To the best of our knowledge, this is the first attempt to address this critical question.
-Our theoretical results establish a lower bound on the probability of recourse invalidation due to distribution shifts, and show the existence of a tradeoff between this invalidation probability and typical notions of ``cost" minimized by modern recourse generation algorithms.
-We also experiment with multiple synthetic and real world datasets, capturing different kinds of distribution shifts including temporal shifts, geospatial shifts, and shifts due to data correction.
-These experiments demonstrate that all the aforementioned distribution shifts can potentially invalidate recourses generated by state-of-the-art algorithms.
-Our findings thus not only expose previously unknown flaws in the current recourse generation paradigm, but also pave the way for fundamentally rethinking the design and development of recourse generation algorithms. }
+As predictive models are increasingly being deployed to make a variety of consequential decisions, there is a growing emphasis on designing algorithms that can provide recourse to affected individuals.
+Existing recourse algorithms function under the assumption that the underlying predictive model does not change.
+However, models are regularly updated in practice for several reasons including data distribution shifts.
+In this work, we make the first attempt at understanding how model updates resulting from data distribution shifts impact the algorithmic recourses generated by state-of-the-art algorithms.
+We carry out a rigorous theoretical and empirical analysis to address the above question.
+Our theoretical results establish a lower bound on the probability of recourse invalidation due to model shifts, and show the existence of a tradeoff between this invalidation probability and typical notions of ``cost" minimized by modern recourse generation algorithms.
+We experiment with multiple synthetic and real world datasets, capturing different kinds of distribution shifts including temporal shifts, geospatial shifts, and shifts due to data correction.
+These experiments demonstrate that model updation due to all the aforementioned distribution shifts can potentially invalidate recourses generated by state-of-the-art algorithms.
+Our findings thus not only expose previously unknown flaws in the current recourse generation paradigm, but also pave the way for fundamentally rethinking the design and development of recourse generation algorithms.